digitalcredentials/wallet-attached-storage-spec/spec.md

 * `name` (optional) - An arbitrary human-readable name for the space.
 Does not have to be unique.
 * `controller` - Determined by server based on who creates the space originally.
+* `link` (optional) - A URL (relative or absolute) to a resource which contains a set of links to auxiliary resources (such as to access control policy documents)

 #### Space JSON Representation